adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 Figure 19 shows bicoloring on a toy example in which no pair of columns or rows is structurally orthogonal.
 Even with ASD, the Jacobian computation would require $5$ JVPs in forward-mode or $4$ VJPs in reverse mode.
-If we use both modes simultaneously, we can recover the full Jacobian by computing only $1$ JVP and $1$ VJP.
+However, if we use both modes simultaneously, we can recover the full Jacobian by computing only $1$ JVP and $1$ VJP.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/bicoloring.svg" class="img-fluid" %}
 <div class="caption">